Your Legal Guide Throughout Collaborative Divorce

 Recognition of the pain and stress caused by the divorce process has led to various movements focused on better ways to reach settlements out of court.
 Collaborative divorce is one of these movements.
 Collaborative divorce is not for everyone, but it can be the right choice for couples who are able to set aside some of their hurt and anger in the interest of reaching an agreement.
-Contact us today if you are interested in learning more about collaborative divorce.

 If Communication Is Still Possible, Collaborative Divorce May Be For You

-The collaborative divorce process begins with the two parties consulting separate attorneys and making an informed decision that they both want to resolve their case through discussion and problem solving.
+The collaborative divorce process begins with the two parties consulting separate attorneys and making an informed decision that they both want to resolve their case through discussion and problem-solving.
 Collaborative divorce may work for you if both parties are:

 - Mutually aware of issues that require resolution – such as property division or some aspects of child custody and visitation – but believe common ground can be reached with guidance from legal counsel

 - Willing to sign an agreement stating they will work in good faith to reach a settlement, through full financial disclosure and openness to compromise

 - Trusting and confident enough in their lawyers to accept counsel, including recommendations that a therapist or other professionals be brought into the process

 - Educated properly on the ground rules and applicable law, including the fact that if negotiations fail, both attorneys must withdraw and the parties will need to hire different counsel